Keyronex/Keyronex/docs/design-book/vmm.rst

     it's dirty, or onto the Free list if the page use has been set to Deleted.

 `dirty`
-    Whether this page is known to be dirty.
-It is OR'd into the PFNDB entry at the time of a page's eviction from a working set, or may be set explicitly on an active page.
+    Indicates whether the page is known to be dirty.
+When a page is evicted from a working set, the dirty value of the PTE that mapped the page is OR'd into this field.
+It can also be set explicitly while a page is active.

 `queue_entry`
-    Links a page of refcnt 0 either onto the modified, standby, or free page queues.
+    Links a page with a refcnt 0 to either the modified, standby, or free page queue.

 `nonzero_ptes` / `noswap_ptes`
-    Used for pages used as page tables. `nonzero_ptes` counts how many actually existing PTEs of any kind that there are in a table; if it reaches 0, the page table can be freed.
-The `noswap_ptes` counts how many PTEs there are in the table that prevent the table from being paged out to the pagefile, and is incremented and decremented together with `refcnt`.
+    Used for pages used as page tables.

+    - `nonzero_ptes` counts how many PTEs exist in in a table.
+When the count reaches 0, the page table can be freed.
+    - `noswap_ptes` counts PTEs that prevent the table from being paged out to the pagefile.
+Adjustments to this count are always made with the same adjustment made to `refcnt`.

 `offset`
-    Denotes the offset (in units of page size) into either the virtual address space of the process (for private pages), or into the object (for file and shared anonymous pages).
-Shares its location in the PFNDB entry structure with the PTE counts, as page table pages don't use this field.
+    Specifies the offset (in units of page size) within the virtual address space of a process (for private pages), or within the object (for pages belonging to shared VM objects).
+    This field shares its location in the structure with the PTE counts above, as page table pages do not use this field.

 `owner`
-    Points to either the process the page is part of the private address space of (for private anonymous memory, including page tables), or to the object - either a shared anonymous VM object or a file VM object.
+    Points to either the process to which the page belongs (for private anonymous memory, including page tables), to the VM object (for file or shared anonymous pages), or to the `vmp_anon` (for fork anonymous pages).

 `pte_address`
-    Points to the physical address of the PTE mapping this page - a PTE in a process page table for private memory, a PTE in a prototype page table for shared memory, or the `pte` field of a `vmp_anon` for forked memory.
+    The physical address of the PTE mapping this page.
+This could be:
+    - A PTE in a process page table for private pages
+    - A PTE in a prototype page table for shared memory
+    - The `pte` field of a `vmp_anon` for forked memory.

 `drumslot`
-    Holds the pagefile address that backs this process.
-This is lazily allocated when the page needs to be paged out for the first time, and restored when it's paged back in.
+    Stores the pagefile address backing this page.
+This address is lazily allocated when the page is written back for the first time, and restored when it is paged back in.

-Page state is an important concept which depends on the value of `refcnt`, `dirty`, and `use`.
-State is determined in this way:
+Page state is an important concept determined by the values of `refcnt`, `dirty`, and `use`:

 .. code-block::